FuelLabs/fuel-block-committer/README.md

 To run the e2e tests you need to have the following installed and available in your PATH:
 * [foundry](https://github.com/foundry-rs/foundry)
 * fuel-core (can be installed via [fuelup](https://github.com/FuelLabs/fuelup))
+* fuel-block-committer

+You can also use `run_tests.sh` which takes care of building the `fuel-block-committer` binary and making it available on PATH prior to running the e2e tests.